jman27182818/Geodesic-solver/README.md

 ## Optimal accuracy and runtime

-In order to get the most optimal runtime, supplying the inverse metric and the derivative of the inverse metrix `d g_ij / d x_k` as a function of the form `std::function<double(int i, int j, int k std::vector<double> coords)>` leads to the most optimal results.
+In order to get the most optimal runtime, supplying the inverse metric and the derivative of the inverse metrix `d g^ij / d x^k` as a function of the form `std::function<double(int i, int j, int k std::vector<double> coords)>` leads to the most optimal results.

 Supplying only the metric to the constructor will requre the computation of numerical derivatives via finite differences.